 If the holiday season is the most wonderful time of the year, why do you feel so stressed out?

 The combination of managing family expectations, getting the perfect gift for everyone, and not blowing your holiday budget can all lead to higher-than-average stress levels.
-But even if you can’t enjoy a perfectly peaceful holiday season, there are steps you can take to minimize your stress and relax.
+But even if you can’t enjoy a perfectly peaceful holiday season, there are steps you can take to minimize stressors, practice self-care, and support your mental health during the holidays.

 What Causes Holiday Stress?

 For many, the holiday season is the perfect storm of stressful events, thoughts, and feelings.
 The holidays can bring with them painful memories of lost loved ones, a personally or financially devastating divorce, or an argument that ended a friendship.
 And since the holiday season happens during the winter, some people also deal with symptoms of seasonal affective disorder (SAD) on top of their usual holiday stress.
-Products like Sunlight Inside’s Bottled Sunshine lamp do help SAD sufferers, but they can’t by themselves mitigate the non-circadian aspects of holiday stress.
+Products like Sunlight Inside’s Bottled Sunshine lamp do help SAD sufferers, but they can’t solve all of the problems associated with holiday stress.

 Raise your hand if any of the following ever made you feel pushed to your limit during the holiday season:

 - The Pursuit of Perfection.
 Many people have memories of that one year when the holidays were perfect.
 Everyone in their family was happy, they got all the gifts they wanted, and the food was delicious.
-Trying to repeat what happened in the past or striving for perfection can leave you feeling tired and blue.
+Trying to repeat what happened in the past or striving for the perfect holiday can leave you feeling tired and blue.

 - Holiday-Related Financial Challenges.
-The National Retail Federation reports that the typical consumer spent more than $1,000 during the 2018 holiday season.
+The National Retail Federation reports that the typical consumer planned to spend more than $1,000 during the 2019 holiday season.
 The pressure to spend, spend, spend during the holidays can make you feel stressed.
 And the after-effects of holiday spending, such as a hefty credit card bill in January, can make you feel bad even after the season is over.

-- Too Many Commitments.
-The holidays bring with them a multitude of events, like invitations to parties, carol singing, and performances.
+- Too Many Social Events.
+The holidays bring with them a multitude of events, like invitations to parties, carol singing, and family gatherings.
 Many people feel pressure to say yes to everything, whether they’re usually a social butterfly or prefer to spend their evenings quietly at home.
-A full schedule leaves you with little time for yourself.
+While spending time with friends and family can help you feel socially connected, a full schedule leaves you with little time for yourself.

 - Disrupted Schedules.
-If you love routine and follow the same schedule every week, having the holidays throw a monkey wrench into your agenda can make you feel tired and unwell, especially if the season disrupts your workout routine or diet.
+If you love routine and follow the same schedule every week, dramatic changes to your agenda can contribute to holiday depression, especially if you end up getting less physical activity or eating more unhealthy foods.

 - Gift-Giving Dilemmas.
 Although gift-giving is meant to be a positive experience, it brings its own form of stress with it.
 Many people worry they’re not buying the right gifts or not giving enough.
 Some are unsure who to buy for or concerned they’ll overlook someone.
 Gift-giving also leads to holiday-related financial stress.